Sterrs/leaning/STYLE.md

 - Name hypotheses starting with h, except in exceptional circumstances, and then follow them with some meaningful initials referring to what the hypothesis is about.
+- Always name hypotheses explicitly (for example use `with` after cases or induction), even if choosing to use the generated name.
 - The unary operators `¬`, `←` should *not* be followed by a space.
 - The binary operators `+`, `*`, `^`, `∣`, `→`, should be surrounded by a space
 - For colons, usually put no space before and one space after